-(4b) IHPA refines the Pricing Framework (if applicable)
+(4b) IHPA refines the Pricing Framework and makes adjustments to the following NEP determination (if applicable)

-Following the release of the final decision, IHPA will calculate and make adjustments to reflect legitimate and unavoidable costs in the delivery of public hospital services for the following NEP.
-Details of the policy decision will be outlined in the Pricing Framework.
+Following the release of the final decision, IHPA will calculate and make adjustments to reflect legitimate and unavoidable cost variations in the delivery of public hospital services for the following NEP.
+Details of the policy decision will be outlined in the Pricing Framework for the next financial year.